Breast Implant Replacement London UK

 Large commercial cosmetic surgery groups heavily used PIP implants as they were very cheap to purchase.
 There are approximately 50000 women who had these implants in the UK.

 Sadly once the fraudulent nature of the implants was discovered by regulators, many women very understandably wanted them removed or replaced.
 There has, however, been no proven link to serious health conditions as a result of having PIP implants.
 Centre for Surgery are well known for its expertise in breast implant removal and/or replacement and has treated many hundreds of women affected by PIP implants.
 We have never used PIP implants and continue using only the highest quality approved medical-grade silicone breast implants.
-Even in 2021, we still see women who have had PIP implants and wish to remove them. -
+We still see women who have had PIP implants and wish to remove them. -

 When can I start exercising after implant exchange?You will find you will be able to complete light activities within a few days of surgery.
 However, you will need to avoid vigorous physical activity for four to six weeks after surgery.